The Hostess with the Mostes'

-"The Hostess with the Mostes" was an American television play broadcast live on March 21, 1957, as part of the CBS television series, Playhouse 90.
-It was the 25th episode of the first season.
+"The Hostess with the Mostes" is an American television play broadcast live on March 21, 1957, as part of the CBS television series, Playhouse 90.
+It is the twenty-fifth episode of the first season.
 Shirley Booth played the part of socialite Perle Mesta.

 Plot

 The play tells the story of socialite Perle Mesta, who was known for her lavish social parties.
 She grew up in Oklahoma, married the president of a steel company, and served as the U.S. Ambassador to Luxembourg.
 She was also the inspiration for Irving Berlin's musical, Call Me Madam.